DandyLyons/DandyLyons.github.io/content/en/projects/_index.md

     showReadingTime: false
 ---

-These are many projects that I have worked on.
+Here are some projects that I have worked on.